g0aty/SickoMenu/README.md

 - The bash in the first step will install Homebrew, if you don't have it on your os.
 I recommend this method for users comfortable with basic terminal commands.
 ---

-## 🛠️ Troubleshooting

-**Game crashes on launch**
-- Ensure you are using a supported Among Us version.
-- Verify you downloaded the correct DLL for your platform.
-- Remove other mods that may conflict with SickoMenu.

-**Menu does not appear**
-- Confirm the DLL was loaded successfully.
-- Verify you are using the correct installation method (Version Proxy or Injection).
-- Make sure that **Disable fullscreen optimizations** is not checked in your **Among Us.exe** properties (Explorer).
-- Ensure that you do not have any overlays other than your platform overlay enabled.
-Using DirectX overlays can cause the menu to not display.
-Overlays like MSI afterburner overlay can prevent the menu from showing.
-Steam overlay does not.
-- Try restarting the game.

-**Antivirus removes files**
-- Some antivirus programs may flag game modifications and remove them automatically.
-- Check your antivirus quarantine if files disappear after installation.

-**Wrong DLL version**
-- Make sure you are using the DLL intended for your platform.
-- Download the latest release if you are unsure.

-**Injection issues**
-- Verify that the injected DLL matches your game version.
-- Ensure your injector is running with sufficient permissions.
-- If issues persist, try a different injection method or injector.

-**Other issues**
-- If your issue is not listed here, feel free to reach out in our [Discord](https://discord.gg/sickos).

 ## ⌨️ Default Hotkeys

 | Action                          | Key              |